 - Draw or sketch your thoughts.

 - Record your thoughts on your phone’s “voice memo” app.

-Use your imagination to really explore your desired world.
+Use your imagination to really explore your desired happy family life.
 I want you to feel the answer to the miracle question – to experience it, not just to think about it.